kyma-project/api-gateway/docs/user/README.md

 The API Gateway module offers the following features:

-- API Exposure: The module uses Istio features to help you easily and securely expose your workloads by creating APIRule CRs.
+- API exposure: The module uses Istio features to help you easily and securely expose your workloads by creating APIRule CRs.
 With an APIRule, you can perform the following actions:
   - Group multiple workloads and expose them under a single host.
   - Use a short host name to simplify the migration of resources to a new cluster.
   - Configure the **noAuth** access strategy, which offers a simple configuration to allow access to specific HTTP methods.
   - Secure your workloads by configuring **jwt** or **extAuth** access strategies.
 The **jwt** access strategy enables you to use Istio's JWT configuration to protect your exposed services and interact with them using JSON Web Tokens.
 The **extAuth** access strategy allows you to implement custom authentication and authorization logic.

-- Default Kyma Gateway configuration: The module creates and manages the default Istio TLS Gateway that receives incoming traffic in your Kyma cluster.
-The Gateway uses the cluster's default domain and a self-signed certificate.
+- Default Kyma gateway configuration: The module creates and manages the default Istio TLS Gateway that receives incoming traffic in your Kyma cluster.
+The gateway uses the cluster's default domain and a self-signed certificate.

-- Rate Limiting: The module simplifies local rate limiting on the Istio service mesh layer.
+- Rate limiting: The module simplifies local rate limiting on the Istio service mesh layer.
 By configuring a RateLimit CR, you can limit the number of requests targeting an exposed application in a unit of time, based on specific paths and headers.

-- External Gateway integration: Configure Istio mTLS Gateway and integrate it with external gateway deployed outside of the Kyma cluster.
+- External gateway integration: Configure Istio mTLS Gateway and integrate it with an external gateway deployed outside of the Kyma cluster.

 ## Architecture